Skip to main content

 2. Be critical.
 Does it seem too good to be true?
 Then it probably is.
 Also, Coinmerce does not offer payment services and only you should be the recipient of the cryptocurrency.

-5. Google designed a good test to see if you recognise phishing emails, take it and increase your knowledge!
+6. Would you like to test your knowledge?
+Google designed a good test to see if you recognise phishing emails, take it and learn more!

 To prevent known fraud methods from recurring, we intend to make you familiar with some known fraud cases.
 If you have been the victim of a fraud not listed here, please contact us via email [email protected] so that we can add it to the list.
 The list so far:

-• You have been contacted by a person offering you an investment opportunity.
+• You have been contacted by a person offering you an investment opportunity through social media or a different medium.

 • You send Bitcoin or another cryptocurrency for investment to a wallet managed by a third party.
 The party promises you a consistent and nice return on your investment.
 Always do proper research on this party before sending anything to them.